heitorPB/heitorPB.github.io/_posts/template.md

   - add the first image to the "image" YAML tag
   - check categories and tags and language and YAML shit
   - if new tag: add it to the template also!
+  - review first paragraph: first paragraph should be small and summarize everything